Sign in

 • or a type rating,

-&#;chair flying is an inexpensive but extremely valuable tool.
+Chair flying is not only inexpensive but also an exceedingly valuable tool.

-Learning at your own pace and being prepared for your lessons, check rides, and commercial flying will calm anxieties and make you a more confident pilot.
+By learning at your own pace and arriving prepared for lessons, check rides, and commercial flying, you can alleviate stress and become a more self-assured pilot.

-You can &#;chair fly&#; the entire flight from pre-flight to tie down, or you can chair fly procedures and flows, like stall entry and stall recovery (example below).
-If you encounter difficult procedures, spending extra time &#;chair flying&#; can help you master them before your next lesson or flight.
+You can chair fly the entire flight sequence, from pre-flight checks to securing the aircraft after landing, or focus on specific procedures and flows, like executing stall entry and recovery (see example below).
+If you find certain procedures challenging, spending additional time on chair flying can significantly boost your mastery before your next lesson or flight.

-• or in a cockpit of a parked airplane.
+• or the cockpit of a parked airplane.

 Table of Contents